leveris133t/API-docs/router/router.md

 During the [authentication process](https://doc.ffc.internal/book/mw-ib/mw-gen-user-activation-ib.html#contact-detail-verification) of the email or phone number, the user can required new values with the call `/sendOTP` in the [Resend OTP API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-otp-public-ib/latest/).

 This call is preconfigurated with special protection to prevent abuse, such as reCaptcha or invocation limit.

-//Reviews:
-- Login: This service is responsible for a User authentication using the Party’s User account established during Onboarding process.